kawu/hhu-dl-materials-2019/sgd/README.md

 gradients.
 Thus, you may need to adapt the learning rate depending on the mini-batch size.

+**Note**: Mathematically speaking, there's only one gradient calculated in each step.
+However, we often speak of gradients (plural), because the (mathematical) gradient is structured and separated into several (phisical) gradient vectors, one per parameter tensor.

 <!---
 **Note**: SGD relies on the total loss being defined as the sum of the losses for the individual dataset elements.
 If you break this assumption, SGD won't